JesusLuvsYooh/Black-Prediction/README.md

 - Create a build and test how it works.

 # To Do
-- Fix input buffer/camera rotation reconciliation.
+- Fix camera rotation reconciliation.
-- Make input buffer run on custom timer and sync properly to desired buffer count.
 - Add Rigidbody/KCC example.
 - Add editor helper so the user does not need to edit the scripts directly.
 - Add interpolation for reconciliation.